lukeed/ms/readme.md

 ---

 ***NOTICE:** This is a fork of [zeit/ms](https://github.com/zeit/ms)!*<br>
 In June 2019, I [opened a PR](https://github.com/zeit/ms/pull/120) with signficiant performance and code size improvements.
-It never received feedback :cry:<br>After a year I started anew (this repo), hoping to improve my own improvements.
+It was closed after 2 years of silence. :cry: A year into my wait, I started anew (this repo), hoping to improve upon my own improvements.

 ---